SteveMuiyuro/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script ists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
 This script prints the type of the file named
 This script creates a link
+This script copies unique files from the current directory to the parent directory